 Baidu is also considering the content quantity when ranking a website.
 Every website page that you would want to rank for should have at least 400-500 words.
 And many studies prove that web pages with long content perform better than pages with short content on Baidu.

-Even though Google and Bing don’t necessary say that the content length is a ranking factor, my personal experience shows that longer content is also an important ranking factor for the western search engines.
+Even though Google and Bing don’t necessarily say that the content length is a ranking factor, my personal experience shows that longer content is also an important ranking factor for the western search engines.

 Chinese Language Usage

-The use of latin letters and words is only advised for the website URLs.
+The use of Latin letters and words is only advised for the website URLs.

 It’s also important to consider the specifies of the Chinese language when you optimize for Baidu.
 In the Chinese language, there are multiple dialects and multiple meanings to a single word.
 All your Chinese content should be written and proofreader by a native Chinese translator to ensure the correct words are being used.